Aloo gosht is a delicious classic Pakistani slow-cooked meat & potato curry featuring melt-in-the-mouth mutton or lamb in a glorious gravy.

 Jaggery adds a mellow sweetness to the dish which is best mimicked with a light brown sugar.
 Darker sugars will add more of a molasses flavour which also works well.

-My aloo gosht recipe is truly a one pot meal and is perfectly filling enought to be served on its own.
+My aloo gosht recipe is truly a one-pot meal and is perfectly filling enough to be served on its own.

 However, personally speaking not being able to clean a curry bowl with bread is sad.

 I also add finely julienned chilli pepper and thinly sliced red onion as a ‘garnish’.

 Rice is always a nice option with a curry, obviously, this has potatoes in… so double carbs but who cares?

 I usually opt for some simply cooked rice but a nice pilau rice is always good too!